Editorial Review

 Wound Healing

-Excessive inflammation at wound sites delays healing, promotes scar formation, and can lead to chronic non-healing wounds.
-By controlling inflammation without suppressing the immune functions necessary for wound defense, KPV promotes faster, cleaner healing with less scarring.
-The inflammatory phase of wound healing is necessary but should be limited — prolonged inflammation converts normal healing into chronic wound pathology.
+Excessive inflammation at wound sites delays healing and promotes scar formation.
+KPV controls inflammation without suppressing the immune functions needed for wound defense.
+This promotes faster, cleaner healing with less scarring.

 Important Disclaimer